vseitner/public-narratives/urban_energy_performance_monitor.md

 The report is designed to support data-driven decision-making for municipalities, energy agencies, and real estate stakeholders.
 It complements official energy performance certificates by providing satellite-derived, independent indicators that enable area-wide screening and planning support.

-### EPeBLO APIs
+### UEPM APIs

-The EPeBLO map is accessible through two specialized Application Programming Interfaces (APIs) to ensure seamless integration into geospatial platforms.
+The UEPM map is accessible through two specialized Application Programming Interfaces (APIs) to ensure seamless integration into geospatial platforms.

 1. Date values ​​with available map data are delivered via a STAC catalogue API.
 This is done by calling a web service, specifying the access token and bounding box (Min X, Min Y, Max X, Max Y).
 * The return value of the web service contains information about the available data in the time-series, which contains the date of the recording.